AustinmJoseph/AD-Setup/README.md

 <h2>Installing Active Directory </h2>

-Now that we have the domain and Client-1 set up, let’s install Active Directory.
+Now that the domain and Client-1 are set up, let's proceed with installing Active Directory.

-Go to Add Roles and Features in Server Manager, select Active Directory Domain Services, and click Next until you reach the install screen.
-After the installation finishes, click the flag with the yellow sign and select Promote this server to a domain controller.
-Choose to add a new forest, I set mine as myadlab.com.
-What ever you chose make sure to remember it.
+I started by going to Add Roles and Features in Server Manager, then selected Active Directory Domain Services.
+I clicked Next until I reached the installation screen.
+After the installation finished, I clicked on the flag with the yellow warning sign and selected Promote this server to a domain controller.

+I chose to Add a new forest and set the domain name as myadlab.com.
+Whatever domain name you choose, make sure to remember it.

-I kept it simple by using Password1 for the domain controller options.
-Uncheck DNS delegation and click Next until you reach the Install button.
-Allow the installation to complete, and the server will automatically restart.
+For the domain controller options, I kept it simple by setting the password to Password1.
+I unchecked the DNS delegation option and clicked Next until I reached the Install button.
+Once ready, I clicked Install and allowed the installation to complete.
+The server automatically restarted after the installation.

-Once the VM has restarted, log in as a domain user.
-In Remote Desktop, I used myadlab.com\labuser and Cyberlab123! as the password.
+After the restart, I logged in as a domain user.
+For the login, I used myadlab.com\labuser with the password Cyberlab123!.

 ---